 To edit your Notification template in HTML mode, open the Notification templates editor and click the HTML button (Figure 1).

 Whether you are making a few changes to a Default template or coding your own template from scratch, it is good to know the best practices for creating HTML emails.
 Following these HTML best practices will ensure that the formatting of your emails is consistent in different email clients, help keep your emails out of SPAM folders and make your emails more likely to be opened and read.

 Maintain uniform format in different email clients

-- Design with tables – All text should be written in a table.
+- Write all text in a table.
 Tables keep alignment consistent across different email clients.
-Most emails look best using a one column table that has a row for each paragraph. - Be sure to make the table borders invisible if you don’t want them to show.
+Most emails look best using a one column table that has a row for each paragraph.
+Be sure to make the table borders invisible if you don’t want them to show.